401(k) Penalties to Avoid

 The Top 401(k) Penalties That Can Hurt Your Retirement Nest

 How can you avoid this particular 401(k) penalty?
-Under the present rules, there are eight exemptions written into the law and for which you might qualify.
+There are some exceptions written into the law and for which you might qualify.
+You may be able to withdraw early without penalty if you become disabled, for example, or if you are a military reservist called to actice duty.
 If you avail yourself of one of these exemptions, you won't have to pay the 10% early withdrawal penalty, only the ordinary income taxes you would have otherwise owed.

 Congress is very specific when setting the 401(k) contribution limits that determine the maximum amount of money you can put into your account each year.
-If you exceed these rigid 401(k) contribution limits, you are guilty of making what is known as an "excess contribution".
+As of 2018, that maximum is $18,500 each year.
+If you exceed this limit, you are guilty of making what is known as an "excess contribution".
 Excess contributions are subject to an additional penalty in the form of an excise tax.

 Additional 401(k) Penalties and Taxes You Might Want to Avoid

-Although the two 401(k) penalties we just discussed - the 10% early withdrawal fee and the surtax on excess contributions - are the ones ordinary investors are most likely to encounter in their lifetimes, there are other situations in which you might find yourself paying money you wouldn't have otherwise owed if you invested or handled 401(k) money in accordance with the rules.
+Although the two 401(k) penalties we just discussed—the 10% early withdrawal fee and the surtax on excess contributions—are the ones ordinary investors are most likely to encounter in their lifetimes, there are other situations in which you might find yourself paying money you wouldn't have otherwise owed if you followed the rules.

 One example is the use of borrowed money within the 401(k).
 Affluent and high net worth investors who either have a special type of 401(k) known as a "self-directed 401(k)" or those who have transferred their 401(k) into a self-directed Rollover IRA might be tempted to invest in things such as a master limited partnership or specially established limited liability companies.